nicholasbishop/sate/README.md

 `sate` is a simple replacement for some of what`make` can do. `sate` focuses on task automation rather than building.
-By default `sate` looks for a file called `.satefile`.
+By default `sate` looks for a file called `.satefile` (and searches upwards through parent directories).

 * https://crates.io/crates/sate
 * https://github.com/nicholasbishop/sate